Terms & conditions

 Exclusion of liability

-While we have made every effort to ensure the accuracy and completeness of the information on the site, we give no guarantee and make no representation regarding the accuracy and completeness of the content within this website.
+The Lighthouse Church at St. Luke’s Hawkinge (hereafter referred to as St. Luke’s Hawkinge) has made every effort to ensure the accuracy and completeness of the information on the site, we give no guarantee and make no representation regarding the accuracy and completeness of the content within this website.
 Consequently, we accept no liability for any losses or damages arising out of errors or omissions contained on the site.
 No guarantee is given that the site will be available at all times, and no liability can be accepted in respect of losses or damages arising out of such unavailability.
 We accept no liability in respect of losses or damages arising out of any changes made to the content of the site by unauthorised third parties.
 Access to and use of the site is at the user’s own risk and we do not guarantee that the use of the site or any material downloaded from it will not cause damage to any property, including but not limited to loss of any data or computer virus infection.
 Nothing in these Terms and Conditions shall attempt to exclude liability for death or personal injury, or for fraudulent misrepresentation.

 Privacy and Confidentiality